patrick-crawford/WEB422-Backup/notes/angular-forms-intro.md

 * First, we describe three ways to do forms in Angular.
 We will use only one, *Template-driven Forms*.

-* Next, we refresh your memory by showing a simple and standard HTML Form.
+* Next, we refresh our memory by showing a simple and standard HTML Form.

-* Then, we show how to configure an Angular app to use HTML forms
+* Then, we show how to configure an Angular app to use HTML forms.

-* Once the Angular app configured properly, we will add some data in a Component to be used with the form
+* Once the Angular app configured properly, we will add some data in a Component to be used with the form.

-* We will then show the changes required to the form as well as each of the standard form elements to "bind" our data (using "two-way" binding) and "submit" the form
+* We will then show the changes required to the form as well as each of the standard form elements to "bind" our data (using "two-way" binding) and "submit" the form.

-* Finally, we will illustrate some of the special CSS classes Angular uses to automatically track the "state" of elements, ie: "untouched", "dirty", "invalid", etc
+* Finally, we will illustrate some of the special CSS classes Angular uses to automatically track the "state" of elements, ie: "untouched", "dirty", "invalid", etc.

 Once this is compete, a brief summary of the highlights and dev tips are presented.